twilson63/callback-canyon/README.md

 > https://ramdajs.com/docs/

 * [ ] equals

+> Create a predicate function that compares two arguments and returns true of false based on value equality

 * [ ] add

+> Create a binary function that adds two numbers and returns the result as a number

 * [ ] subtract

+> Create a binary function that subtracts two numbers and returns the result as a number

 * [ ] multiply

+> Create a binary function that multiplies two numbers and return the result as a number

 * [ ] divide
 * [ ] prop
 * [ ] path